Eugene-Armstrong/tdd-practice/task.md

-1.  given input "a"
+1.  given one char "a"
-    when CreatePermutation.cal(input)
+    when call CreatePermutation.cal()
     then return ["a"]

-2.
+2.  given two chars "ab"
+    when call CreatePermutation.cal()
+    then return ["ab","ba"]